 AACOM is concerned that scientists at osteopathic medical schools continue to be underutilized in NIH research and underrepresented on NIH Advisory Councils and study sections.
-These concerns were highlighted in report language in the FY24, FY23, and FY22 omnibus appropriations bills (PLs 118-47, 117-328 and 117-103), and through a July 2022 congressional letter sent to acting NIH Director Dr. Lawrence A. Tabak by a bipartisan, bicameral group of 26 lawmakers led by Senator Martin Heinrich (D-NM), Senator Roger Wicker (R-MS) and Representative Susie Lee (D-NV) urging NIH to implement a plan to expand funding opportunities for research in osteopathic medicine.
+These concerns were highlighted in report language in the FY24, FY23, and FY22 omnibus appropriations bills (PLs 118-47, 117-328 and 117-103).
+A July 2022 congressional letter sent to acting NIH Director Dr. Lawrence A. Tabak by a bipartisan, bicameral group of 26 lawmakers led by Senator Martin Heinrich (D-NM), Senator Roger Wicker (R-MS) and Representative Susie Lee (D-NV) also urged NIH to take the following steps to address these disparities: